-- 3. Plug the unused conduit connection with the 1/2 NPT, PG 13.5 or M20 metal plug provided (or equivalent).
-To maintain specified explosion proof and dustignitionproof protection, the plug must engage a minimum of five full threads for 1/2 NPT connections; seven full threads for M20 and PG 13.5 connections. - 4.
+- 3. Plug the unused conduit connection with the 1/2 NPT, PG 13.5, or M20 metal plug provided (or equivalent).
+To maintain specified explosionproof and dust-ignitionproof protection, the plug must engage a minimum of five full threads. - 4.
 Connect an earth (ground) wire to the earth terminal in accordance with local practice.